 And that’s what Evercell™ does.

-Up to now, Maxwell’s vision was considered interesting but irrelevant, because separating the particles into warmer and cooler zones would require more work-in than the energy-out it would produce.
+Up until this century, Maxwell’s vision was considered interesting but irrelevant, because separating the particles into warmer and cooler zones would require more work-in than the energy-out it would produce.

 No matter the measured temperature, an Evercell™ creates a thermoelectric potential, based only on the difference in temperature of the particles.

 The patented Evercell™ will never run down, because its particles will always have a temperature difference.
-And they will always be re-heated by the ambient environment, as long as it’s above absolute zero.
+And they’ll always be re-heated by the ambient environment, as long as it’s above absolute zero.

 Evercell™ will give us, at last, an inexpensive, reliable, continuous source of power for small wireless devices.
-It promises to drive a major expansion of the Internet of Things and improve our lives in many other ways.
+It promises to vastly expand the Internet of Things and improve our lives in many other ways.

 Evercell™ is one of the Evergreen® energy harvesting technologies developed by The Face® Companies.